 - The specific ways your body temperature can be affected by brain injuries.

 - What to do if you have a fever after a head injury.

 - Dealing with sweating, high body temperature, or hot flashes.

 - Solutions for chills, shivering, and low body temperature.

 - An advice checklist for post-concussion body temperature regulation problems.

 Every concussion is unique, but 95% of our patients show statistically verified restoration of brain function by the end of their first week.
 Our specialty is helping patients recover from persistent and “unusual” head injury symptoms.
-To discuss your specific injury and symptoms, schedule a free consultation with our team of experts.
+To discuss your specific injury and symptoms, schedule a consultation with our team of experts.

 An Overview of How Thermoregulation Works in Your Body

 In your body, thermoregulation or temperature regulation is what’s known as a homeostatic process, meaning your body does everything it can to maintain temperature as close as possible to a healthy baseline: Around 98.6 degrees Fahrenheit (37 degrees Celsius).